iredmail/docs/howto/2-quarantining.md

 amavisd_enable_policy_lookup = True
 ```

-Restart Apache web server to make it work.
+Restarting Apache web server or `uwsgi` service (if you're running Nginx as
+web server) is required.

-You can now login to iRedAdmin-Pro, and manage quarantined mails via menu
+You can now login to iRedAdmin-Pro, and manage quarantined messages via menu
 `System -> Quarantined Mails`.
 Choose action in drop-down menu list to release
 or delete them.